 Stratford - Stanhope is a very small town located in the state of Iowa.
 With a population of 1,807 people and just one neighborhood, Stratford - Stanhope is the 282nd largest community in Iowa.
 Stratford - Stanhope has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Stratford - Stanhope is generally considered to be a blue-collar town.
-35.60% of the Stratford - Stanhope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Stratford - Stanhope, you'll notice that it is more blue-collar than most other communities in America.
+35.60% of Stratford - Stanhope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stratford - Stanhope is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Stratford - Stanhope who work in management occupations (14.41%), office and administrative support (12.32%), and sales jobs (8.56%).

-In terms of college education, the citizens of Stratford - Stanhope rank slightly lower than the national average.
-16.47% of adults 25 and older in Stratford - Stanhope have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Stratford - Stanhope are slightly less educated than the national average of 21.84% for the average city or town: 16.47% of adults in Stratford - Stanhope have a bachelor's degree or advanced degree

 The per capita income in Stratford - Stanhope in 2022 was $33,837, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $135,348 for a family of four.
 However, Stratford - Stanhope contains both very wealthy and poor people as well.